 The basic idea expressed in this book reflects a frustration that most, if not all of us have had to endure.
 Namely, the boss tells us how important leadership is to the success of the organization, yet the boss is a very poor leader.
 Leaders also say that processes must be improved, especially your processes, and imply that there is nothing about the boss’s work processes that need to be improved.
 The double standard is both obvious and disrespectful of people.

-Around 2012, I began to recognize leadership as processes.
+Around 2012, I began to think about leadership in terms of processes rather than how leadership is normally thought of — as behaviors.
 That, in turn, allowed me to ask a simple question: “When I worked as a leader in industry, what processes was I engaged in on a daily basis?”
 I identified 15 leadership process that consume the majority of leaders’ time.
 Then it suddenly became clear to me: Now that I understood leadership as processes, I could identify the specific errors that occur in each one of the 15 processes.
 I quickly identified more than 150 errors, about 12 per leadership process.
 When examined more closely, there are more than 500 errors that leaders can make, day in and day out.

 If I know the errors leader make, then I can engage in productive problem-solving and create practical countermeasures such as visuals, standard work, and standard work combination sheets to reduce or eliminate the errors.
 I can now do something that one could never do before: I can improve leadership in a tangible, specific, and scientific way, rather than the usual behavioral or leadership competency approaches.
 Speed Leadership is a true breakthrough because it transforms leadership from art to science!